cbebe/420/Lab3/lab_report.md

 # Performance Discussion

 Using data of size 1000, by testing different combinations of scheduling policies on different numbers of threads, we were able to find that using a scheduling policy of `static` for Gaussian elimination and `static` for Jordan elimination running on 4 threads gave us the fastest run time.
+This is most likely because the work done by the threads does not vary with the iteration step, resulting in equal work for each thread.
+In this case, the round-robin scheduling that we get from the `static` policy works best.

 Below is a table showing the runtimes of various schemes running with different numbers of threads.
 Some schemes are omitted from the table as the results were similar to other schemes: